nirajp82/AmazonAuroraPostgreSQL/99_Replication/01_RDS_PostgreSQL_LogicalRepl.md

  - **Logical replication slots work because Aurora PostgreSQL still generates WAL at the database engine level, which slots can safely track and consume.**
  - **AWS DMS works because it reads decoded WAL changes from PostgreSQL logical replication slots, not from Aurora’s internal storage layer.**
- - **If a replication slot is created but no client reads from it, PostgreSQL keeps the WAL instead of deleting it, which can cause storage growth.**
+ - **If a replication slot is created but no client reads from it, PostgreSQL keeps the WAL instead of deleting it, which can cause storage growth.
+In other words, “Logical replication slots prevent WAL cleanup.
+If the consumer stops reading, WAL is retained indefinitely, which can cause storage growth.”**

 ### Summary Table